paritytech/polkadot-developer-data/README.md

 ## Configuration

-It is necessary to have a small file to configure the script.

-`config.yaml`, included in this repository.
+A configuration file `config.yaml` is used to provide the rules used for fetching the repositories.

+`config.yaml`

 ```
-config:
-  output_file: './repos.csv'
-  compute_statistics: off

 rules:
   js:
     - '@polkadot filename:package.json' # matching polkadot JS api